Cursor vs Softr

 Choose Cursor if…

-- ✓You need up to 8 parallel agents in isolated git worktrees
+- ✓You want up to 8 parallel agents running in isolated git worktrees for async tasks

 Choose Softr if…